Investigators raid Japan boat company's office after sinking

 Associated Press

-The Japanese coast guard said investigators were raiding unidentified locations related to the tour boat operator.
-Footage on NHK public television showed uniformed coast guard officials entering the tour boat operator’s office and the house of the sunken boat’s captain.
+Japan’s coast guard said investigators raided locations related to the tour boat operator.
+NHK public television showed uniformed coast guard officials entering the tour boat operator’s office and the house of the boat’s captain and said the company president’s house was also searched.

-Separately, the coast guard plans to use a remote-controlled submersible camera to look inside of the sunken boat in hopes of finding bodies possibly trapped inside.
+Separately, the coast guard planned to use a remote-controlled submersible camera to look inside the sunken boat in hopes of locating bodies possibly trapped inside.
 The operation was delayed Monday due to bad weather.

 The boat carried two crew members and 24 passengers, including two children.
 Fourteen bodies have been recovered.

 The hull of the boat with its name on it was found near Kashuni Falls, where the boat made the distress call.
-It was upside down on the seabed about 115 meters (377 feet) deep.
+It was sitting on the seabed at a depth of about 115 meters (377 feet).

 The operator, Shiretoko Pleasure Cruiser, had two accidents last year, including one that involved the captain of the sunken boat, Noriyuki Toyoda, the transport ministry said earlier.

 Seiichi Katsurada, the head of the company, said last week that he approved the trip despite a broken communication device and forecasts of rough weather.
 The boat also lacked a satellite phone, he said.
-Media reports say the captain’s cell phone had no signal and the crew borrowed one from a passenger to call the office.
+The crew carried cellphones that had no signals and apparently had to borrow one from a passenger to make an emergency call, the coast guard said.

 Katsurada said waters at their home port were calm when the boat departed and the captain could have changed the tour plans if the weather worsened.